Ali Kiiza

-Ali Muhammed Kiiza is a retired Ugandan Major General, in the UPDF Air Force, who serves as a Senior Military Adviser to the President of Uganda.
+Ali Muhammed Kiiza (born 1944) is a retired Ugandan Major General, in the UPDF Air Force, who serves as a Senior Military Adviser to the President of Uganda.
 Prior to that, he served as the Chief Pilot to six Heads of State in the Government of Uganda, from 1973 until 2012.

 Background and education

 Kiiza was born in Masindi District, in the Western Region of Uganda, on 27 October 1944.
 After attending primary school, he was admitted to Masindi Secondary School (currently Kabalega Secondary School), where he completed his O-Level studies in 1965.
 That same year, he signed up at school, to join the Uganda Air Force.

 After recruitment, he attended basic training at Jinja, for about four months in 1966, before he transferred to Entebbe, to start flight school, in 1967.
 He first trained using a Piper PA-18 Super Cub, before graduating to a Fouga CM.170 Magister.
 In 1968, Kiiza was commissioned as a Second Lieutenant.